kshootmania/ksm-chart-format/ksh_format.md

 ====================================

 ## Encoding
-- UTF-8 with BOM is recommended.
+- The recommended character encoding is UTF-8 with BOM.
-- Legacy charts (before v1.32) use ASCII, but wide chars are garbled depending on the OS locale.
+- Legacy charts created with the editor before v1.32 use ANSI encoding.
+In that case, character corruption may occur depending on the OS locale.
-- Note: Although using the BOM for UTF-8 is NOT recommended in the Unicode standard, currently KSM USES IT for detecting UTF-8 charts (actually it is not a good choice).
-Make sure to save in UTF-8 **with BOM** when you edit KSH files with a text editor.
+- KSM determines the character encoding based on the BOM.
+Therefore, if the encoding is UTF-8, it is necessary to save it with BOM.

 ## Line types
-There are five types of lines in a KSH file: the option line, the chart line, the bar line, the definition line, and the comment line.
+A KSH file contains five types of lines: option lines, chart lines, bar lines, definition lines, and comment lines.
 Empty lines are ignored.

 - Option Line
     - Examples